frothkoetter/cdw/README.md

 Your table is now fully optimized with 80.5 million rows stored in 88 clean data files and zero delete debt, ensuring maximum read performance.

-### Lab 6 - Table Rollback - optional
+### Lab 6 - Table Rollback (optional)

-Restores your table to its original state by resetting the metadata "pointer" to the very first snapshot.
+The final step is the Rollback, which restores your table to its original state by resetting the metadata "pointer" to the very first snapshot.

+By pointing the table back to its "birth" snapshot, you effectively ignore every deletion and optimization performed since the initial load, causing all original records to reappear instantly.

-Finding the Origin: Your query identifies the unique Snapshot ID created on March 3rd.
+Start finding the Origin: Your query identifies the unique Snapshot ID when created today.
 Since parent_id is NULL, this is the definitive "root" of the table's history.

 ```sql